-- ▶ Space for the installed distribution files-you need approximately 45 MB for GemStone, and additional space for each product listed on the label of your distribution media. - ▶ Additional disk space as required for your repository. - The repository files should be located on a disk drive that does not contain page space.
+- Space for the installed distribution files-you need approximately 45 MB for GemStone, and additional space for each product listed on the label of your distribution media. - Additional disk space as required for your repository. - The repository files should be located on a disk drive that does not contain page space.
 Use of multiple disk drives is advisable for servers.

 You should also allow space in your filesystem for at least one core file.
-In most situations, it's preferable to allow space for two core files.

 For each core file, ensure that enough disk space is available for the size of the shared page cache plus the size of private page cache plus an additional 10-50 MB.